Need more information? Carry on…

 Isn’t this medicine?

 let food be your medicine – Hippocrates (460-377 BC)

 - Let food be your medicine and medicine be your food.
 Everything we eat can be considered medicine including things considered poisonous if properly handle – let’s not get into that because that would be beyond the scope of this website!
 I think the problem is modern society has taught us to believe “medicine” is some manufactured pill that comes from a bottle.
 Yes most of them all originate from herbs that is why you need to be careful which herbs to take especially if you’re on prescription medication or you have a serious medical condition.
 Let food be your medicine implies getting a well balanced diet that makes up all the food groups vitamins and minerals.
 As I always say to my readers herbal teas/herbal medicine have been used for hundred’s of centuries by people around the world and have claimed to prevent or cure diseases, however, human beings are not the same as they were 100 years ago they lived entirely different lifestyles than those of today.
 Therefore, for modern day human beings it is very difficult to ascertain if these herbal treatments will in effect treat, cure or prevent any disease in any person today as they did for hundred’s of centuries.
 I always say if you like the taste then by all means drink it, if it makes you feel better drink it.
 However, don’t drink too much because like anything including food too much can make you sick.

-Enter your name and email address below to sign up for the Herbal Cooling Tea for Smart People Cool Tea Tips
+Enter your name and email address below the Get Instant Access at the top right to sign up for the Herbal Cooling Tea for Smart People Cool Tea Tips